 Tap the starter a few times to ensure that the oil pump shaft is mated to the distributor shaft.

-Bring the engine to No. 1 TDC again and check to see that the rotor is indeed pointing toward the No. 1 terminal of the cap.
+Bring the engine to number one TDC again and check to see that the rotor is indeed pointing toward the number one terminal of the cap.

 With the respective marks aligned, install the hold-down clamp and bolt finger-tight.